aws-samples/medical-image-search/README.md

 4. Package MMS archive and upload to S3 bucket:
 Once you have MMS command line tool installed and environment activated, go to MMS folder and wrap up your model package.
 If you have pre-trained a Pytorch inference model, place the model.pth file in this MMS folder before running the following package command:
-`model-archiver -f --model-name dicom_featurization_service --model-path ./ --handler dicom_featurization_service:handle --export-path ./`
+`model-archiver -f --model-name dicom_featurization_service --model-path ./ --handler dicom_featurization_service:handle --export-path ./`.
+Please follow the instruction on how to use [Model archiver for MMS](https://github.com/awslabs/multi-model-server/tree/master/model-archiver).

 Create a S3 bucket and upload the mar package file to that S3 bucket with public read ACL, replacing the following placeholders: S3bucketname and profilename:
 `aws s3 cp ./dicom_featurization_service.mar s3://<S3bucketname>/ --acl public-read --profile <profilename>`